swiftlang/swift-evolution/proposals/0314-async-stream.md

   /// Construct an AsyncStream buffering given an Element type.
   ///
   /// - Parameter elementType: The type the AsyncStream will produce.
-  /// - Parameter maxBufferedElements: The maximum number of elements to
+  /// - Parameter bufferingPolicy: The policy in which to buffer elements.
-  ///   hold in the buffer.
-A value of 0 results in no buffering.
+  /// This controls the amount that can potentially be stored in the buffer
+  /// and the mechanism in which to drop values.
   /// - Parameter build: The work associated with yielding values to the
   ///   AsyncStream.
   ///